Basic Approach to Non-Fluorocarbon Products

 The Act on Rational Use and Appropriate Management of Fluorocarbons, which was enacted in April 2015, stipulates sweeping measures across the entire fluorocarbon life cycle, from production to disposal, and obligates manufacturers to lessen the environmental impact caused by the use of fluorocarbons.

-Shifting to Non-CFC Insulation
+Shifting to Non-Fluorocarbon Insulation

-Shifting to Non-CFC Refrigerants
+Shifting to Non-Fluorocarbon Refrigerants

 This will lead to a reduction in GHG emissions during the product life cycle and will contribute significantly to a reduced impact on the environmental.

-The Hoshizaki Group has already shipped about 740,000 natural refrigerant-compatible products*2 in oversea markets.
+The Hoshizaki Group has already shipped about 2,380,000 natural refrigerant-compatible products*2 in oversea markets.
 And with this track record and expertise, we are working to expand our lineup of natural refrigerant products and enhance our services to contribute to the decarbonization efforts of our Japanese customers.

 *1 Natural refrigerants are substances that can be used as refrigerants for refrigeration or air conditioning using substances originally found in nature.